-Figure 3.2: Shaded regions on the CM and MM show the levels of flux density within the magnet volume, units in gauss.
+Figure 3.2: Shaded regions on the Central Magnet and North Muon Magnet show the levels of flux density within the magnet volume.
+The units are gauss.

-Figure 3.3: The shaded regions on the CM and NMM show the level of saturation of the steel.
-For example, the NMM piston is fully saturated (dark grey) under the smaller diameter coil.
+Figure 3.3: The shaded regions on the Central Magnet and North Muon Magnet show the level of saturation of the steel.
+For example, the North Muon Magnet piston is fully saturated (dark grey) under the smaller diameter coil.
 The least saturated regions are very light grey.

 Angle $\int B \bullet dl$ (gauss-meters)

 $15^{\circ}$ $7,\!143.58$

-20° 4,802.95
+20° $4,\!802.95$

-$25^{\circ}$ $3,\!498.39$
+25° $3,\!498.39$

 30° $2,\!687.55$

-Table 3.1: Integration of field valves along a line, range of z values 1.8 m - 6.29 m.
+Table 3.1: Integration of field values along a line.
+The range of z for the integration was from 1.8 m to 6.29 m.

-- 3. The bolt on the low carbon steel iron plug for the front of the piston will have a full radius instead of a sharp corner.
-It was concluded that the fields at that corner were several kilogauss, which was too high for the proximity of the station 1 tracking chambers that mount off the front of the magnet. - 4.
-After careful engineering analysis, it was concluded that neither the station 1 nor the station 2 tracking chambers should be mounted off the piston.
-Instead, they will be mounted off the most stable elements of the magnet assembly, the bottom three lampshade panels.
+kilogauss, which was too high for the proximity of the station 1 tracking chambers that mount off the front of the magnet.

+4. After careful engineering analysis, it was concluded that neither the station 1 nor the station 2 tracking chambers should be mounted from the piston.
+Instead, they will be mounted from the most stable elements of the magnet assembly, which are the bottom three lampshade panels.

-Figure 3.4 shows an isometric view of the central and north muon magnet with the north muon identifier absorber plates in place.
-Figure 3.5 shows a cross-sectional view of both the central and north muon magnet.
+Figure 3.4 shows an isometric view of the Central and North Muon Magnet with the North Muon Identifier absorber plates in place.
+Figure 3.5 shows a cross-sectional view of both the Central and North Muon Magnet.